-Once your body’s own detoxification system becomes overloaded toxins that have accumulated over a period of time wreak havoc on normal metabolic processes such as weight control and the immune system.
-Most toxins do not have a dramatic, immediate and noticeable effect, and therefore their effects remain untreated.
+Once your body’s own detoxification system becomes overloaded toxins that have accumulated over a period wreak havoc on normal metabolic processes such as weight control and the immune system.
+Most toxins do not have a dramatic, immediate, and noticeable effect, and therefore their effects remain untreated.
 Toxins accumulate and damage the body in hidden ways, day in and day out, and the level to which your body is burdened by them is called your toxic load.
-You've probably gathered by now, that everyone is toxic and can do with a detox.
+You have probably gathered by now, that everyone is toxic and can do with a detox.

 If you consume high amounts of